carloscasellas/CSCE470Project/README.md

 ## Getting Started

+This web app requires some setup (initial data collection) to work.

-To begin, download python3 and create virtual environment To do this, run the following commands (after python3 installation)
+To begin, make sure Python is installed and create a virtual environment.
+To do this, run the following commands
 ```
+cd recipe-search/src/backend
 python3 -m venv venv
 source venv/bin/activate
 ```